Daniel Mulino: Political career

-Entering Federal Politics
+Entering federal politics

 At the 2018 state election Mulino put himself forward for the new federal House of Representatives seat of Fraser at the 2019 federal election.
 With the backing of the SDA union he won pre-selection for the Labor Party and then won his seat in the election despite a nominal 5.61% swing against Labor, achieving a two-party-preferred margin of 14.18%.

-Joining Government benches
+Joining government benches

-At the 2022 Australian federal election Mulino won 66.5 of the two-party preferred vote in his seat.
+At the 2022 Australian federal election Mulino won 66.5% of the two-party preferred vote in his seat.
 With Labor now in government, he was appointed to chair the Standing Committee on Economics, which provides oversight to the Reserve Bank of Australia.

+Following Labor's re-election at the 2025 federal election, Mulino was appointed Assistant Treasurer and Minister for Financial Services.

 Personal life

 Mulino won the best speaker award at the World University Debating Championships in 1993 in Oxford.

-He met his wife Sarah, while volunteering for the Labor Party, "tying ALP balloons to the arms of unsuspecting small children in the Kmart car park."
+He met his wife Sarah while volunteering for the Labor Party — "tying ALP balloons to the arms of unsuspecting small children in the Kmart car park."
 Together, they are raising a daughter.
 He describes himself as a lapsed Catholic.